DOS/360 and successors

 Disk Operating System/360, also DOS/360, or simply DOS, is the discontinued first member of a sequence of operating systems for IBM System/360, System/370 and later mainframes.
 It was announced by IBM on the last day of 1964, and it was first delivered in June 1966.
 In its time, DOS/360 was the most widely used operating system in the world.

 DOS versions

 BOS/360

-The Basic Operating System (BOS) was an early version of DOS and TOS which could provide usable functionality on a system with as little as 8 KB of main storage and one 2311 disk drive.
+The Basic Operating System (BOS) was an early version of DOS and TOS which could provide usable functionality on a system with as little as 8 KB of main storage and one IBM 2311 disk drive.

 TOS/360

 TOS/360 (Tape Operating System/360, not a DOS as such and not so called) was an IBM operating system for the System/360, used in the early days around 1965 to support the System/360 Model 30 and similar platforms.

 TOS, as per the "Tape" in the name, required a tape drive.
 It shared most of the code base and some manuals with IBM's DOS/360.

 TOS went through 14 releases, and was discontinued when disks such as the IBM 2311 and IBM 2314 became more affordable at the time of System/360, whereas they had been an expensive luxury on the IBM 7090.